zulip/zulipbot/.github/CONTRIBUTING.md

 **zulipbot** is currently manually tested on a separate [organization](https://github.com/zulipbot-testing) and its repositories using a [test account](https://github.com/zulipbot-test), **@zulipbot-test**, while a framework for unit and coverage tests is being established.
+Webhook payloads can be delivered to a locally running application using [Smee](https://smee.io/).

 Our current test framework consists of [Travis](https://travis-ci.org/) for continuous integration and [Gulp](https://gulpjs.com) (`./gulpfile.js`) for